Duke Cunningham: Release from prison

 Cunningham was released to a halfway house in New Orleans in February 2013.
 On June 4, 2013, he was completely released from confinement.

 Cunningham told a federal judge that he planned to live in Arkansas and that he would live on $1,700 a month.
 In his letter, Cunningham pleaded for a gun permit, saying he longed to hunt in Arkansas.
 The judge denied the request as being beyond the scope of his authority, citing the law that limits gun permits for convicted criminals: a law that Cunningham voted for while in Congress.
-Cunningham received a pardon from President Donald Trump on January 13, 2021.
+Cunningham received a pardon from President Donald Trump on January 13, 2021, conditioned on his payment of penalties of restitution and forfeiture totaling $3,655,539.50.

 Reactions to the scandal

-Darrell Issa, a Republican who represented the neighboring 49th District, said after Cunningham's plea that he had been waiting for Cunningham to explain his behavior "in a way that made sense to us" and that Cunningham's behavior "fell below the standard the public demands of its elected representatives".
+Darrell Issa, a Republican who represented the neighboring 49th district, said after Cunningham's plea that he had been waiting for Cunningham to explain his behavior "in a way that made sense to us" and that Cunningham's behavior "fell below the standard the public demands of its elected representatives".

-Francine Busby, Cunningham's Democratic challenger in 2004 and the Democratic candidate for the 50th District in the runoff election to fill Cunningham's vacancy, called November 28 "a sad day for the people" and called for support for her proposed ethics reform bill, the "Clean House Act", saying that "our government in Washington is broken."
+Francine Busby, Cunningham's Democratic challenger in 2004 and the Democratic candidate for the 50th district in the runoff election to fill Cunningham's vacancy, called November 28 "a sad day for the people" and called for support for her proposed ethics reform bill, the "Clean House Act", saying that "our government in Washington is broken."

 In an editorial on November 29, The Washington Post called the Cunningham affair "the most brazen bribery conspiracy in modern congressional history".
 Later that day, President George W. Bush called Cunningham's actions "outrageous" at a press briefing in El Paso, Texas.
 He also said that Cunningham should "pay a serious price" for his crimes.
 House Speaker Dennis Hastert said in a December 6 statement that Cunningham was a "war hero"; but that he broke "the public trust he has built through his military and congressional career".

 On February 9, 2006, Senator John Kerry introduced a bill, the "Federal Pension Forfeiture Act" (nicknamed the "Duke Cunningham Act"), to prevent lawmakers who have been convicted of official misconduct from collecting taxpayer-funded pensions.
 The bill died in committee, by unanimous vote.